 The right way: You want to draw attention to your mouth to show it’s pretty, sexy, kissable.
-I did this over dinner the other night and my husband asked me: “Are you flirting with me?”
+I did this over dinner the other night and my date asked me: “Are you flirting with me?”
 Which I guess counts as a win?

 The wrong way: You don’t want to look as if you have something stuck in your teeth.
 As he later asked me: “Do you have something stuck in your teeth?”

 The right way: A slight non-intrusive touch on a neutral body part.
 I generally do this when I’m sober.
 I’ve noticed that people don’t mind it at all and I think it helps with the bonding of friends.